PANTHEONtech/StoneWork/examples/getting-started/README.md

     tap:
       version: 2
 ```
-This is actually the applied "desired state".
-To obtain the actual running state,
+This is actually the applied *desired state*.
+To obtain the actual *running state*,
 run `agentctl config retrieve`instead.
-Output of `config get` and
+The output of `config get` and
 `config retrieve` differs if StoneWork failed to apply some configuration items
 (shouldn't be the case here).

-To change the configuration, prepare the new desired configuration state first.
+To change the configuration, prepare the new, desired configuration state first.
-Either edit `config/day0-config.yaml` in place, or more preferably, make a copy
+Either edit `config/day0-config.yaml`, or more preferably, make a copy
 of the file and make the following edits there:
 ```
 $ cd config